Oblivion97/bits-AngularLearning/README.md

 ----------------------------------------------------------------------------
 To Run Project directly from visual code terminal:

-give permission from Power Shell, Run Powershell as an administrator, and run the following command[select All-A](Command): `set-executionpolicy remotesigned`
+give permission from Power Shell, Run Powershell as an administrator, and run the following command.
+Select All-A(Command): `set-executionpolicy remotesigned`

 Open Project Folder in Visual Studio Code.
 Write the same command in Visual Studio Code Terminal for Run the Project.